pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

   I believe(?) you can pass a version1 XPLMWeatherInfo_t struct, in which case the default radius and radious msl_feet are set to XPLM_DEFAULT_WXR_RADIUS_NM and XPLM_DEFAULT_WXR_RADIUS_MSL_FT.

-  When 'set' is done withing begin/end
+  When 'set' is done within begin/end

   WeatherInfo vs XPLMWeatherInfo_t ??